bitethebullett/bitethebullett/README.md

 c+h is fine unless im with a friend . im offtab or semi afk a lot so whisper me if im not replying . i like messing with colors and often use filters to edit my ponies so my style might vary a lot . dont copy me

-i have some ponies for fandoms that im kinda scared talking to / wouldnt count myself as being in (mha, rblx , hermitcraft) and sometimes make ponies for stuff i dont even know to match with friends so dont assume i know a lot about all the characters my ponies are
+i have some ponies for fandoms that im kinda scared interacting to / wouldnt count myself as being in (mha, rblx , hermitcraft) and sometimes make ponies for stuff i dont even know to match with friends so dont assume i know a lot about all the characters my ponies are

 i block and hide people freely but itll only be temporary unless your REALLY weird